 - The Library offers classes and tours, including seminars and workshops.
 Some sessions require bookings, so check ahead.

-- Monthly Getting Started sessions provide a good introduction to undertaking comprehensive library research.
+- The frequently held Getting Started sessions provide a good introduction to undertaking comprehensive library research.

-The Graduate Centre (Building 1888) provides graduate spaces, computer labs, study carrels, lockers and meeting rooms.
-You also have 24 hour access to both the Graduate Centre and the Printroom (using your student ID card to swipe for access after-hours).
+The Graduate Student Association located in the 1888 Building provides graduate spaces, computer labs, study carrels, lockers and meeting rooms.
+You also have 24 hour access to the 1888 Building for computer labs and printing (using your student ID card to swipe for access after-hours).
 Contact the Graduate Student Association (GSA) for more information.

 Library study spaces